Our experts are here to help

 Step 4: Test the Circuit

-After resetting the breaker, turn on the appliances and devices one by one to ensure the circuit is functioning correctly.
+After resetting the breaker, turn on the appliances and devices individually to ensure the circuit functions correctly.
 If the breaker trips again immediately, there may be a more serious issue, such as a short circuit or ground fault.
 In this case, it’s best to contact a licensed electrician to diagnose and resolve the problem.

 If your circuit breaker won’t reset or continues to trip, it’s crucial to identify the underlying cause.
 Common causes include too many appliances on one circuit, faulty wiring, or a malfunctioning appliance.